 Thank you for choosing a ServSwitchTM Affinity.
 Designed with your needs in mind, your new Affinity will simplify your job by helping you organize your multiple-computer application.
-With your Affinity you can use one keyboard, monitor, and mouse to access a number of IBM® PC compatible, Sun Microsystems® compatible, and other UNIX® based computers, so you can significantly reduce your equipment overhead and end keyboard and monitor clutter.
-With the right adapters, you can also attach Apple® Macintosh® computers.
+With your Affinity you can use one or more keyboards, monitors, and mice to access a number of IBM[®] PC compatible, Sun Microsystems[®] compatible, and other UNIX[®] based computers, so you can significantly reduce your equipment overhead and end keyboard and monitor clutter.
+With the right adapters, you can also attach Apple[®] Macintosh[®] computers.